 But what is the difference between all these terms?
 And how do you adjust and control the power of your outdoor grill to achieve one or the other?

-In this post, we’ll explain some of the differences between roasting and baking, before giving you a quick, simple walk-through on how to set your grill up for each one.
+In this post, we’ll explain the differences between roasting and baking, before giving you a quick, simple walk-through on how to set up your grill for cooking with each method.

 What is Roasting?